aviart/gd-star-rating/trunk/readme.txt

 * if your `wp-content` folder is moved out of WordPress web location, then you must edit `gd-star-config.php` file and set value with exact location of `wp-content` file for `STARRATING_WPCONFIG` in line 3.
 Without this some plugin feature will not work.

 == Frequently Asked Questions ==

+= Plugin is nit showing rating stars after update? = Check all plugin and plugins widgets settings after update and save them.

 = Where can I see an example of the plugin? =
 My Wordpress blog has this plugin installed, so you can see it in action there.